w00fz/packager-web/README.md

 	- "/Users/kamicane/Sites/mootools-more/package.yml"
 	- "/Users/kamicane/Sites/some-plugin/package.yml"

 For the compressors, you have to specify the path to the compressors, in which `{FILE}` will be replaced with the path to the temporary file that is to be compressed.
-The temporary file will be created in the directory specified as `tmpdir`.
 You can leave the `compressors` option empty to just disable it.
 The compressed file will be read from the command's stdout or (if stdout is empty) read from the same temporary file.

 Keep in mind this has to be *valid* yaml.
 Use two spaces before the dash in lists, not a tab.
 If you get a PHP exception, it means some of the specified paths don't exist, or are not parsable by [Packager](http://github.com/kamicane/packager).